UCLALibrary/library-website-nuxt/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Another Dev has reviewed the Chromatic
 - [ ] Another Dev has reviewed the deploy preview
 - [ ] Another Dev has reviewed the code
-- [ ] Another Dev has reviewed the PR